Expats Talk about Health Insurance and Healthcare in Granada, Nicaragua

 Do you have anything more to add about local medical facilities in Granada?

 "At last count there were about 5 hospitals and a few clinics around Granada.
-At least 1 is private," mentioned one expat in Granada.
+At least 1 is private," wrote an expat living in Granada.

 "Granada has a variety of medical facilities available to its residents.
 The city has several private clinics and hospitals that offer a range of medical services, including general practice, emergency care, and specialized care.
 The public health system in Granada is also well-developed, with several public hospitals and clinics providing basic medical care.
 In addition, there are a number of pharmacies in the city that provide access to medications.
-Overall, medical care in Granada is generally of a good standard, with both public and private facilities offering quality services," commented one expat who moved to Granada, Nicaragua.
+Overall, medical care in Granada is generally of a good standard, with both public and private facilities offering quality services," said an expat in Granada.

 As a foreigner living in Granada, will I have access to public healthcare?
 What is it like?